OgurchecInSpace/jshrt/README.md

 Dockerfile and requirements in main directory.

-Api in this version run on 9090 port, website on 8080 port
+Api and website run on :8080 (mapping this port to 80 on hosting) It uses nginx now, but you can don't use nginx if you will use it